Woman shot 9 times in South Philly, another grazed

 It happened around 9 p.m.
 Thursday on the 800 block of South Broad Street.

-Officers said upon responding to reports of a shooting, they arrived to find a 27-year-old woman with a graze wound to the head and a 42-year-old woman who was shot nine times in the chest and leg.
+Officers arrived to find a 27-year-old woman with a graze wound to the head and a 42-year-old woman who was shot nine times in the chest and leg.

-The 27-year-old was taken to Pennsylvania Hospital where she is in stable condition.

-The 42-year-old was taken to Penn Presbyterian Hosptial where she is in critical condition.

 No arrests have been made and there is no word on a possible motive.